 There have been great strides in recent years to make the best golf bags as light and spacious as possible.
 However, there is almost inevitably still a bit of a compromise between these two desirable attributes.

 The Titleist Hybrid 14 stand bag bridges the divide pretty well, although at 6.1lbs, or 2.8kg, it probably favours space over weight.
 Perhaps this is because the bag is hailed as a hybrid, so equally at home on a trolley as on your back.

 It's worth noting that it works well in both scenarios, even if perhaps a little weighty with a full load.
 It will undoubtedly sit better on some trolley cradles and brackets than others due to its essentially elliptical shape, but there is so much to like about the Titleist Hybrid 14 stand bag.

 First up, it has a 14-way divider top, which many golfers find useful for enhanced club organisation.
 It’s funny how much harder it can be to locate the vacant slot after a poor shot, but we guess that depends on how organised you are.
 If you know the precise slot your 4-iron should always sit in, you’ll find it with ease!

 The space in the main double pockets for clothing (two of nine pockets in total) is impressive.
 You should always be able to accommodate the full extent of the wardrobe that the weather demands without fighting the zips, making it a contender for being one of the best Titleist golf bags.

-The double strap is comfortable and easy to adjust, and although it’s not the most padded on the market, this does mean it will absorb less moisture in the wet.
+Along with the space is the double strap system, which is comfortable and easy to adjust.
+Although it’s not the most padded on the market, this does mean it will absorb less moisture in the wet.

 The ball pocket and ‘bits and pieces pocket’ that sit above it are a really good size and well positioned.
 The front of the ball pocket can zip fully off (for logo purposes, we imagine) so do make sure the side gussets are Velcroed shut before unzipping too fully.